fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 - Run `yarn website:start` to run the website.
   - **Note**: Required `chrome` API for **New window** strategy is not available on pages that are not served via `HTTPS`, so the website is served on `https://localhost:8080/`.
 You can safely ignore the warning regarding the certificate.
   - In order to use the [Custom subdomain](https://dev.fingerprint.com/docs/subdomain-integration) set `API_ENDPOINT=YOUR_API_ENDPOINT` in `.env`.

+## Support and feedback
+To ask questions or provide feedback, use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-chrome-extension-example/issues).
+If you need private support, please email us at `oss-support@fingerprint.com`.

+## License
+This project is licensed under the MIT license.
+See the [LICENSE](https://github.com/fingerprintjs/fingerprintjs-pro-chrome-extension-example/blob/main/LICENSE) file for more info.